sensorlab/logatec-portal/cr-etel-rspecs.md

 The URN of the component manager is: `urn:publicid:IDN+log-a-tec+authority+cm`

 ### Nodes
-The advertised nodes are SCCs - Sensor Cluster Controllers, each providing access to a particular [VESNA sensor cluster](http://www.log-a-tec.eu/overview.html).
+The advertised nodes are SCCs - Sensor Cluster Controllers, each providing access to a particular [VESNA sensor cluster](http://www.log-a-tec.eu/overview.html#locations).

-Currently, two VESNA sensor clusters are supported, both in the town of Logatec, one in its center and another in its industrial region.
+Currently, two VESNA sensor clusters are supported, both in the town of Logatec, one in the city center and another in the industrial zone.

 A VESNA sensor cluster can only be used as a whole and exclusively by a single user.
 Therefore, its SCC is allocated and provided exclusively.
 SCC can be imagined as a physical Linux node, although it is actually implemented as a user account on a Linux machine (Ubuntu 14.04).